evanspiller0202/CapstoneMTAbestroute/README.md

 =========================

 ### Project Overview
 I'm currently exploring a dataset of NYC taxi and rideshare rides that exists from 2009-2023.
 [Here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) is the data.
 Since each month of uber and lyft rides has as many as 90M rows, I aggregated the the data by hour and grouped the data into 3 sets of years (2019-2020, 2021, and 2022-3).
-With those groupings, I was able to look at key questions about life and transportation in New York City, including effects of the pandemic on work and nightlife commutership, rides after games at Yankee stadium, and the decline and recovery of general and airport commutership from 2019-2023.
-I'd like to go further and compare traffic patterns to current plans to remake Brooklyn's bus system and to create optimal bus routes that maximize ridership and evaluate whether patterns are shifting too quickly for the multi-year process to ensure maximum ridership.
+With those groupings, I was first able to look at key questions about life and transportation in New York City, including effects of the pandemic on work and nightlife commutership, rides after games at Yankee stadium, and the decline and recovery of general and airport commutership from 2019-2023.

+Then, I built a model to find the shortest route, weighted by traffic from adjacent district to adjacent district, from any district to any district.
+This is built as code in Shortest_Path_Including_Including_Adjacency_Code.ipynb and visualized as an application in SpillerMaps.twb.

+Finally, I built a model to give the route from location A to location B, given x number of taxi zones passed through, weighted by traffic, which would potentialy serve as a bus route that made redundant the largest number of Uber/Lyft rides -- a way to poentially plan bus routes to eliminate maximum traffic from rideshares.
+Code for this is here: Longest_Path_With_Adjacency.ipynb.
+I am working on the visualization, data collection and presentation now.

 ### Problem and  opportunity